autonlab/AutonFeat/docs/api/features.md

 ## Functional Form

 A functional form for each of the transforms above is also provided for convenience.
-Check out the `autofeat.functional` sub-module for more details.
+Check out the **`autofeat.functional`** sub-module for more details.

 ## Custom Featurizers

-It is possible to design custom features while extending the functionality of `autofeat`.
-The `Transform` class is an abstraction representing a featurizer.
-When defining a custom featurizer, one can utilize the efficiency of the [SlidingWindow](core/fixed_window.md) abstraction by inhering defining the featurizer to inherit from `Transform`.
+It is possible to design custom features while extending the functionality of [`AutoFeat`](../index.md).
+The [`Transform`](core/transform.md) class is an abstraction representing a featurizer.
+When defining a custom featurizer, one can utilize the efficiency of the [`SlidingWindow`](core/fixed_window.md) abstraction by inhering defining the featurizer to inherit from [`Transform`](core/transform.md).
 The following example demonstrates how to create a custom feature that computes the mean of the signal.

 ```python
 import numpy as np